3 injured in southwest Columbus shooting

 COLUMBUS, Ohio — Three people are injured following a shooting on the city’s southwest side, according to the Columbus Division of Police.

 Officers were called to the 200 block Lechner Avenue shortly after 8:45 p.m.
-Sunday night on a reported shooting.
-Once on scene, they found three victims with gunshot wounds.
+Sunday night for a reported shooting.
+They arrived to find three people with gunshot wounds.

-According to a dispatcher, all three victims were taken to OhioHealth Grant Medical Center.
+All three were taken to OhioHealth Grant Medical Center to be treated for their injuries, according to a dispatcher.
+Police said one of the victims was critically injured, but that person's condition has since improved and all three are now stable.

+This is a developing story and will be updated as more information comes in.